sybernix/lang-exchange-lk/docs/thesis.md

 [23] Rouse, M. Continuous Deployment [Online].
 Available at: https://searchitoperations.techtarget.com/definition/continuous-deployment (Accessed: 14 October, 2020)

 [24] Duff, S. 10 Reasons To Choose AWS As Your Cloud Platform [Online].
 Available at: https://cloudranger.com/10-reasons-to-choose-aws/ (Accessed: 15 October, 2020)

+[25] Responsive Web Design - What It Is And How To Use It [Online].
+Available at: https://www.smashingmagazine.com/2011/01/guidelines-for-responsive-web-design// (Accessed: 16 October, 2020)

 ## Appendices